Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 Hair Loss Treatments

-If delaying the progression of hair loss is your priority, you can choose from natural hair treatments or proven medications that block DHT (the villain that causes balding), like minoxidil and finasteride.
+But if slowing things down matters to you, you can choose from natural hair treatments or proven medications that block DHT (the villain that causes balding), like minoxidil and finasteride.

 A study of 984 men shows that 47.8% found minoxidil effective while 20.6% said it was moderately effective.
 For finasteride users, a study shows that 66% of men showed noticeable hair regrowth after two years.